 Numerical simulations that address various aspects of existing hydrogeological uncertainties were performed.
-The simulations indicate that monitoring wells important for detecting contaminant released at TA-16 include R-25, R-18, R-17, CdV-R-15-3, R-19, CdV-R-37-2, and R-27.
-Modeling analyses suggest that the probability of undetected plume migration between the monitoring wells is low because of the density of the monitoring network and model-predicted plume sizes.
+The simulations indicate that monitoring wells important for detecting contaminant released at TA-16 include R-25, CdV-16-3(i), R-18, R-17, CdV-R-15-3, R-19, CdV-R-37-2, and R-27.
+Modeling analyses suggest that the probability of undetected plume migration between the monitoring wells is low (<5%) because of the density of the monitoring network and model-predicted plume sizes.
+However, considering only the near-field wells, which would detect a plume leaving TA-16 in 10 yr or less, the probability is greater than 5%.